Keystone logo

 Study in Norway: Housing & Living Costs

-There are no two ways about it: Scandinavia is expensive.
+There are no two ways about it: Norway is expensive.
 In fact, Oslo has some of the highest living costs of any capital city in the world.
-This means that you’ll need to budget carefully.
+This means that youโ€™ll need to budget carefully.
+Below you'll find an overview of living expenses in Norway as well as some tips for budget-conscious students.

 Find a program